BBDbhagyashrithakur/database_repo/README.md

 select * from college_tpo_view;

--- Procedure to display student with company details.
+ ##Procedure to display student with company details.

 CREATE PROCEDURE GetStudentCompanyDetails
 AS